 When insects feed on the treated plant (leaves or wood the pests eventually die.
 You may still see insects on a treated plant, and you may even see some damage.
 Using a systemic insecticide doesn't keep insects from touching a plant, but it does kill them as they feed.
 Once a systemic insecticide is in the plant it protects against future attacks.

 Once a systemic is applied to soil, different factors influence how quickly it will move throughout the plant.
 In ideal conditions, expect the insecticide to be distributed in 7-14 days and up to one month for larger trees.

 A systemic insecticide may have a dry granule form that you sprinkle on soil and water in, or it may be a liquid that you mix with water and pour onto soil.
 With either type, you'll get best results if you apply when shrubs and trees are:

-Soil and weather conditions also have an effect on application.
+Soil and weather conditions also influence application.
 You'll get best results with systemic treatments if:

 Other steps to protect plants

 Other simple autumn strategies that help to eradicate pests from shrubs and trees include: